-Runderwear made its name by making running underwear (see what they did there?) that‚Äôs renowned for anti-chafing properties ‚Äď so it's no great surprise that the socks the company has added to its line-up.
+Runderwear made its name by making running underwear (see what they did there?) that‚Äôs renowned for anti-chafing properties ‚Äď so it's no great surprise that the socks the company has added to its line-up offer the same selling point.
 And the good news is that these are similarly impressive.

 Both layers are lightweight and breathable to avoid overheating issues, and there‚Äôs extra padding around the heel and the toe, again to reduce the risk of hotspots.
 You can opt for low rise or ankle length versions of the socks, but the range of colours is pretty minimal at black, white and pink, or white and blue.

 There‚Äôs another great guarantee here, even if it‚Äôs not quite the no-quibbles lifetime warranty on offer from Darn Tough.
 1000 Mile, appropriately enough, will give your money back or a replacement if the socks wear out before you‚Äôve run 1000 miles in them (within a year of purchase).
 Better yet, the same return or replace offer is available if you get any blisters while wearing the socks, again in the first year.

 The blister-free guarantee in particular is based on the two-layer construction of the sock, which reduces irritation to the skin during your run.
 There‚Äôs a whole load of extra padding on the sock as well, both around the toes and ball of the foot and on the ankle, achilles and heel to provide more stability around the ankle while you run.